highchair/artinruins-com/_property/135-broadway.md

 mostrecentimage: 2023-01-01

-imagescredit: 'Contributions from the Library of Congress, <a href="//www.historicmapworks.com/Map/US/895461/Plate+004/Providence+1937/Rhode+Island/" target="_blank">Historic Map Works</a>, and the <a href="//pvdgis.maps.arcgis.com/apps/webappviewer/index.html?id=b1b3a4a4c66847a8b767cde26264246e" target="_blank">Providence Historic Aerial Viewer</a>'
+imagescredit: 'Contributions from the Library of Congress, <a href="https://www.historicmapworks.com/Map/US/895461/Plate+004/Providence+1937/Rhode+Island/">Historic Map Works</a>, and the <a href="https://pvdgis.maps.arcgis.com/apps/webappviewer/index.html?id=b1b3a4a4c66847a8b767cde26264246e">Providence Historic Aerial Viewer</a>'

 #external:
 #  - source: 'Providence Journal (permalink)'